-- Follow children’s development using screening tools such as ASQ-3 and ASQ: SE2 questionnaires, and more in-depth assessments such as the Developmental Assessment of Young Children (DAYC-2).
+Follows child’s development using ASQ-3 and ASQ: SE2 questionnaires, and more in-depth assessments such as the Developmental Assessment of Young Children (DAYC-2).

-Anyone can refer to IDP including the family, physicians, public health nurses and other community professionals.
+Anyone can refer to IDP including family, physicians, public health nurses, pediatricians and other community professionals.
+A referral form must be completed.
 Family participation is voluntary and the program is free of charge.
 Complete confidentiality is assured.

 Please click here to complete our secure online referral form.